Privacy Policy

-StrideUp is the trading name of StrideUp Homes Limited (registered company number 09981525).
-We are StrideUp, the ‘data controller’ and we’re responsible for deciding how we can use your information.
+StrideUp is the trading name of StrideUp Homes Limited (registered company number 10848518).
+We at StrideUp are the ‘data controller’ and we’re responsible for deciding how we use your personal data and information.
+StrideUp is registered with the ICO, and our registration number is ZA337545.

-This privacy policy (together with any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
-Your personal data is data which by itself or withother data available to us can be used to identify you.
+This Privacy Policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
+Your personal data is data which by itself or with other data available to us can be used to identify you.
+It applies to all our products and services, and any instances where we collect your personal data.

 1. Types of personal data we collect from you and its use